 People are always using the term Artificial Intelligence in their conversations, but what is AI?
 Artificial Intelligence, or AI, is where machines and software are developed in such a way that they function like the human intellect.
 AI, as opposed to the given explanation, comes with many, complicated facets that are difficult to understand but equally intriguing.
 To understand these facets, it is important to see everything, from the meaning to the history of Artificial Intelligence (AI).

 What is artificial intelligence (AI)?

 Before we explore the history of AI artificial intelligence, let us first understand the concept in detail.
 Like the way we evolved, we constantly try to evolve everything around us for better functioning.
-This thought process led to Artificial Intelligence, where the machines act like humans while performing specific tasks.
+This thought process led to Artificial Intelligence, where machines act like humans while performing specific tasks.
 The important thing is that only human intelligence can help complete these tasks.
 The fathers of the field, Marvin Minsky and John McCarthy put forth this explanation in the 1950s.

 Machines or systems with AI always exhibit one of the same kind of features.
 These include analytical capability, problem-solving and observation skills, among others.
 Let’s look at some examples of Artificial Intelligence technology – The world went crazy when Siri and Alexa graced us with their presence.
-This voice-recognition, virtual assistant systems are nothing but examples of Artificial Intelligence.
+These voice-recognition, virtual assistant systems are nothing but examples of Artificial Intelligence.
 Other examples include facial recognition, prediction tools, search engines, email spam filters and self-driving cars!